arushi1612/TelecomCustomerChurn/README.md

 * **MonthlyCharges:** The amount charged to the customer monthly
 * **TotalCharges:** The total amount charged to the customer
 * **Churn:** Indicates if the customer churned (Yes, No)

+## Key Steps
+### Data Preprocessing:
+- *Null and Missing Values:* Detected and appropriately handled null and missing values.
+- *Duplicate Values:* Identified and removed any duplicated entries.

+### Exploratory Data Analysis (EDA):
+- *Univariate Analysis:* Conducted univariate analysis on numerical and categorical features to understand their distribution.
+- *Bivariate Analysis:* Performed bivariate analysis to explore the relationship and trends between features and the target variable (Churn).
+Identified any outliers present.

+### Encoding Variables:
+- *Independent Variables:* Applied one-hot encoding and ordinal encoding to transform categorical independent variables.
+- *Target Variable:* Utilized label encoding for the target variable, Churn.

+### Feature Selection:
+- Employed statistical tests such as the Z-test and Chi-square test to analyze the association between numerical/categorical variables and Churn.
+Dropped variables based on their significance.

+### Model Training and Evaluation:
+- *Model:* Trained a logistic regression model to predict customer churn.
+- *Evaluation Metrics:* Evaluated the model using recall and ROC curve.

+### Handling Imbalanced Data:
+- *Class Weights:* Managed class imbalance in the churn data by adjusting class weights.

+### Assumption Validation:
+- *Multicollinearity:* Checked for multicollinearity using the Variance Inflation Factor (VIF).
+- *Linearity:* Assessed linearity assumptions.
+- *Residual Analysis:* Conducted residual analysis and made necessary adjustments.

+### Hyperparameter Tuning:
+- *Techniques:* Used Grid Search CV and RandomizedSearchCV for parameter optimization.